LispEngineer/stm-midi-poc1-sw/README.md

   but no special code for DMA management due to using only 64kB DTCM
   * Main loops per millisecond: 243-260
+* Current configuration, with DTCM, non-cached DMA RAM, and regular RAM, using the MPU to set the cache policy per memory area
+  * Main loops per millisecond: 229-244

 Conclusion:
 * As far as I can tell, the I-Cache enabled, D-Cache disabled